 Sports is also an excellent domain for practicing data visualization and exploratory analysis.
 You can use these skills to help you decide which types of data to include in your analyses.

 - Sports Reference – Another database of sports statistics.
-More cluttered interface, but individual tables can be exported as CSV files.
+Each sport has its own reference site, and individual tables can be exported as CSV files.